garethpbk/apollo-rest-example/article.md

 This seems pretty simple, but there is quite a bit going on.
 It's kind of funky that even though the only query to the remote API that's been run requested **all** of the user data in one call, each indivdual user's data are accessible this way.
 If you looked at the cache in dev tools earlier and saw how each user got its own entry, separate from all users on the root query object, you've seen how it works: the Apollo cache normalizes the queried data and automatically gives each entry its own object - very handy.
 The _dataIdFromObject_ that was set earlier comes into play too - we're using ES6 property value shorthand to access the user object via `id`; if _dataIdFromObject_ is not set then you'd have to do `` id: `User:${id}` `` to properly access the object.
 The ability to customize how your cache is set up is a very valuable tool.

 Ok, here's the big chunk of code I warned you about.
 Don't be afraid, it's just some destructuring and JSX to get all the user's data to show up in a table.
-Replace `return <h3>Success!</h3>` like so:
+Replace `return <h3>Success!</h3>` with the following:

 ```
 const {